saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 ====================

 So far, we have been sending CLI commands to the device.
-But Arista also offers API modules to retrieve and manipulate configuration.
+But Arista also offers <b>API modules</b> to retrieve and manipulate configuration.
 Let’s look at an example script where we inspect the MLAG configuration of a device:

 ```python
 import pyeapi